Frequently asked questions

 Open Enrollment Period (OEP) runs from January 1 to March 31.
 You can switch plans during this time or return to Original Medicare but can’t enroll in a new plan.

 Some people under 65 may also qualify for Medicare based on disability.
 IEP for someone who qualifies based on disability begins 3 months before their 25th month of disability benefits and ends 3 months after.
-Learn more about Medicare eligibility based on disability on the Social Security Administration website
+Learn more about Medicare eligibility based on disability on the Social Security Administration website.

 If you're going to keep your (or your spouse's) current employer coverage: